Uniform-in-bandwidth consistency for kernel-type estimators of Shannon's entropy: Concluding remarks and future works

 \section{Concluding remarks and future works}

 We have addressed the problem of nonparametric estimation of Shannon's entropy.
 The results presented in this work are general, since the required conditions are fulfilled by a large class of densities.
-Furthermore, if we assume that the density $f(\cdot)$ is bounded away from $0$ on its support, then the rate of the strong convergence is of order $\{\{\log(1/h_n)\}/\{nh_n\}\}^{1/2}$ which is the same rate of the strong convergence for the density kernel-type estimators.

 The evaluation of the integral in (\ref{Chap3-integralestimator}) requires numerical integration and is not easy if $f_{n,h_{n}}(\cdot)$ is a kernel density estimator but it does not involve any stochastic aspects.
 The integral estimator can however be easily calculated if we approximate $f_{n,h_{n}}(\cdot)$ by piecewise-constant functions on a fine enough partition, for example, $f_{n,h_{n}}(\cdot)$ is a histogram.
-We mention that in some particular case ($K(\cdot)$ is a double exponential kernel), the approximations are easily calculated since the distribution function corresponding to the kernel $K(\cdot)$ is available, confer \cite{EggermontLariccia1999}.
+We mention that in some particular case ($K(\cdot)$ is a double exponential kernel), the approximations are easily calculated since the distribution function corresponding to the kernel $K(\cdot)$ is available, confer \cite{EggermontLariccia1999} for more details.
 An interesting aspect of the $H_{n,h_n}^{(2)}(f)$ is that its rate of convergence is faster than that of $H_{n,h_n}^{(1)}(f)$ and that is very easy to compute.

 It will be interesting to enrich our results presented here by an additional uniformity in term of $\gamma_{n}$ in the supremum appearing in all our theorems, which requires non trivial mathematics, this would go well beyond the scope of the present paper.
-Another direction of research is to obtain results similar to that in \cite{mason2008} for entropy estimator under general conditions.
+Another direction of research is to obtain results, based on $U$-statistic approach, similar to that in \cite{mason2008} for entropy estimator under general conditions, i.e., without assuming the condition that the density $f(\cdot)$ is bounded away from $0$ on its support.